Four Phases Of Transformation

-Those admitted to the program will be housed in a safe environment that is free from drugs, alcohol, and other distractions.
+Those accepted into the program will be housed in a safe environment that is free from drugs, alcohol, and other distractions.
 The routine will be narrowly structured to provide an opportunity to focus solely on recovery and gently begin the Biblically-based healing process.
 These initial 30 days include 1-1 counseling, group counseling and education classes, personal time needed for reflection, and other life-enriching activities.
-Loving care and support from our trained coordinators and licensed, Christian counselors will play a significant role in the Foundation phase.
+Loving care and support from our trained coordinators and licensed, Christian counselors will play a significant role in the Foundation Phase.

 Discovery – Months 2-5

 Residents will continue both individual and group counseling, with an emphasis on building relationships with God, self, and others.
 The restoration process with friends and family begins slowly and gently through weekly phone calls, writing letters, and monthly in-person visits at Family Day.
-Also, residents will begin a gradual transition into a 20-hour weekly work environment with the goal of teaching responsibility and commitment, and restoring dignity and self-respect.
+Also, residents will begin a gradual transition towards full-time work, starting with working every other week.
+This allows them to work on their recovery while teaching responsibility, commitment, and restoring dignity and self-respect in the workforce.

 Application – Months 6-9

-As the months progress, the residents will work up to 35-40 hours each week, offsetting much of the cost of the program and allowing Restore Addiction Recovery to operate at a fraction of the cost of other traditional recovery programs.
-The men will begin to receive a small monthly stipend to save or spend as they choose, guided by the stewardship principles learned in the program.
-Residents will be strongly encouraged to engage in the local church and community.
+During this phase, residents been to work every week (up to 40 hours per week).
+The men receive individual payment for any amount earned in excess of the cost of room, board, and transportation.
+They can save or spend this payment as they choose, guided by the financial stewardship principles learned during Finance Class, which they participate in during this phase.
+The Application Phase provides more freedom for the residents and more closely resembles life outside of Restore Addiction Recovery.
+Men will be strongly encouraged to engage in the local church and community.
 Learning to serve others is key.
-The Application Phase provides more freedom for the residents and more closely resembles life outside of Restore Addiction Recovery.
-Men will serve as House Leaders and continue to learn how to handle more responsibility.
-Additionally, volunteer Recovery Coaches will support the men in a mentorship-like role in their continued development and preparation for graduation from the program.
+Men will rotate serving as House Leaders and continue to learn how to handle more responsibility.
+Additionally, this phase introduces volunteer Recovery Coaches who will support the men in a mentorship-like role in their continued development and preparation for graduation from the program.

 Launch – Months 10-12